Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Examples and first applications

 the wanted result.

-We define a valuation\footnote{It is straightforward to see that $\L^\top$ is in fact universal with respect to this valuation, which is a bit more precise than the statement of the theorem.}
+We define a valuation\footnote{Our proof actually shows that $U_N^\top$ is universal with respect to this valuation, which is a bit more precise than the statement of the theorem.}

 The (complete) linear order over $[0,N] \cup \{\bot\}$ is again the reverse order, in particular $\bot$ is the maximal element, and should be thought of as ``right after zero''.
-For clarity, we still use $\geq$, $\min$ and $\max$ for the usual ordering over integers; it is understood above that $\max \varnothing = \bot$.
+For clarity, we still use $\geq$, $\min$ and $\max$ for the usual ordering over integers; it is understood in the definition above that $\max \varnothing = \bot$.